SKIER AND RIDER SAFETY

 - Be alert - check that loose clothing and equipment are not caught in the lift before you unload.

 - In case of lift problems, Ski Patrol will evacuate you.
 NEVER JUMP FROM A LIFT — it is extremely dangerous and is grounds for revocation of your

 PLEASE NOTE THE FOLLOWING LIFT PROCEDURES FOR CHILDREN:

 - Place child on the side of the lift nearest the attendant.

 - Remove the child’s poles and carry them yourself.

-- Have attendant slow the chairlift in advance if necessary.
+- Ask attendant to slow the chairlift in advance if necessary.